 I write every day — every single day.
-Now that I have a contract with Kensington Books, I am living my dream as a full-time writer.
-Sign up for my newsletter at the bottom of any page — I send them seasonally featuring advanced news plus member-only giveaways from our glass studio.
+I am living my dream as a full-time writer.
+Sign up for my newsletter at the bottom of any page — I send them monthly featuring advanced news plus member-only giveaways.

 Pane and Suffering, the first book in the Webb’s Glass Shop Mystery Series was released on September 29, 2015.
 Stop by your local bookstore or use a link: